What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 • Trucker or rail operator: moves the container between port and warehouse

-Sea freight handles almost any cargo that is not time-critical.
+Sea freight handles almost any cargo that is not urgent.
 Common categories:

 • Dry cargo in containers: consumer goods, electronics, apparel, furniture, packaged food, machinery